Cape Cod harbor town

 Chatham

-Best for the polished lower-Cape version of the trip, harbor views, a crisp downtown, and a more classic New England stay tone.
+Best for the polished Lower Cape mood: harbor views, seals, a crisp downtown, lighthouse errands, and a classic New England stay tone.

 Hyannis and Yarmouth